Local government in New Jersey: Municipality types

 New Jersey is unique in the United States for having five distinct types of incorporated municipalities.
 Each type of municipality has equal legal standing, rights, and powers as any other type or form.
 Unlike other parts of the United States, New Jersey does not have different tiers of power or legal standing for its municipal governments.

+Each of the five types has an associated form of government of exactly the same title.
+By default municipalities have the form of government which corresponds to their type, i.e. a Township has the Township form of government.
+In New Jersey a municipality can choose a different form of government if its citizens do not wish to operate under the form that matches its type.

 Borough

-The borough form of government is New Jersey's most common, being used by over 200 of the state's municipalities.
+The borough form of government is New Jersey's most common, being used by 253 of the state's municipalities.
 Although it was once quite rare, the boroughitis phenomenon of the late 19th century led to the incorporation of large numbers of new boroughs.

 City

 A city in the context of local government in New Jersey refers to one of five types and one of eleven forms of municipal government.
+There are 52 cities in New Jersey.
 Despite the widely held perception of a city as a large, urban area, cities in New Jersey have a confused history as a form of government and vary in size from large, densely populated areas to much smaller hamlets.

 Town

 The town form of government dates back to the late 19th century when towns were first incorporated in the state.
 The town government law was rewritten in 1988.
-In this form of government, a mayor is elected at-large plus eight councilmen – two from each of four wards.
+In this form of government, a mayor is elected at large plus eight councilmen – two from each of four wards.
 The mayor presides over council meetings and votes as a member of the council.
 The mayor has veto power over ordinances that can be overridden by a two-thirds vote of the council.
 All appointments to municipal offices are performed by the council.
-Currently, only nine of the state's 15 towns still have the town form of government, with most of the rest opting to switch to one of the newer optional forms.
+Currently, the state has 15 towns.